 Number of Cores / Threads

-The split depth parameter can be adjusted, with advice from each of the engine programmers.
-Basically it defines the minimum depth for work to be split between cores / threads.
-If no instructions are given from the programmer, the default value will be used.
+The split depth parameter basically defines the minimum depth for work to be split between threads.
+If no specific settings are given from the programmer, the default value will be used.

 Main Hash Size